altruios/namshubettulpa/public/namshubettuple/tests.md

 "Don’t do me any special favors."
 ~He meant it...~
 ~It was nice and all...~
-~But tom’s niceness felt like it had strings attached - strings he didn’t want to pull.~ "It’s coffee, from yesterday, fucking relax...
+~But Tom’s niceness felt like it had strings attached - strings he didn’t want to pull.~ "It’s coffee, from yesterday, fucking relax...
 Also,"
 ~There was a pause in the other line.~